Amsterdam/django-gisserver/README.md

 * `DescribeFeatureType`
 * `GetFeature` with bbox and pagination support.

-This is sufficient to show results in QGis.
+This is sufficient to show results in [QGis](https://qgis.org/).
-The unit tests validate the output against WFS XSD schema.
+The unit tests validate the output against WFS 2.0 XSD schema.

 Some parts for conformance to the "WFS simple" level are not implemented yet: